rsdel2007/Try-Git/README.md

 # Try-Git
-It is made to introduce git to my friends :p!!!
+It is made to introduce git to my friends :smiley: !!